 - 1. How to construct the global schema - 2.
 (Automatic) source wrapping - 3.
 How to discover mappings between the sources and the global schema - 4.
 Limitations in the mechanisms for accessing the sources - 5.
 Data extraction, cleaning and reconciliation - 6.
-How to process updates expressed on the global schema, and updates expressed on the sources ("read/write" vs "read-only" data integration) - The modeling problem: How to model the mappings between the sources and the global schema - 8.
-The querying problem: How to answer queries expressed on the global schema - 9.
+How to process updates expressed on the global schema, and updates expressed on the sources ("read/write" vs "read-only" data integration) - 7.
+The modeling problem: How to model the mappings between the sources and the global schema - 8.
+The querying problem: How to answer queries expressed on the global schema This is view-based query answering! - 9.
 Query optimization